-The language has two operators, "=" and "!=", to be used for assignment and comparison.
-The left argument of these operators should be a variable, whereas the right argument may be either a variable or a constant (atom).
-Operator "!=" is used for inequality comparison, whilst operator "=" may take on different semantics depending on its arguments.
-If one of the arguments of operator "=" is an unbound variable, it is treated as the assignment operator.
-Otherwise, it is considered as the equality-comparison operator.
+"!=" operator is used for inequality comparison, while the "=" operator may take on different semantics depending on its arguments.
+If one of the arguments of the "=" operator is an unbound variable, it is treated as the assignment operator.
+Otherwise, it is considered the equality-comparison operator.
 These semantics were adopted from the Prolog language.

 Operators that perform interval processing are called interval operators.
-Hence, all temporal operators are interval operators.
-Logical operators are also considered as interval operators, when their arguments contain intervals.
+Hence all temporal operators are interval operators.
+Logical operators are also considered as interval operators when their arguments contain intervals.

-In BilVideo query language, precedence values of the logical, assignment, and comparison operators follow their usual order.
-Logical operators assume the same precedence values when they are considered as interval operators, as well.
-Temporal operators are given a higher priority over logical operators, when determining the arguments of operators, and they are left associative as are logical operators.
+In the BilVideo query language, precedence values of the logical, assignment, and comparison operators follow their usual order.
+Logical operators assume the same precedence values when they are considered as interval operators as well.
+Temporal operators are given a higher priority over logical operators when determining the arguments of operators, and they are left associative, as are logical operators.

-BilVideo query language also provides a keyword, repeat, that can be used in conjunction with a temporal operator, such as before, meets, etc., or a trajectory condition.
+The BilVideo query language also provides a keyword, repeat, that can be used in conjunction with a temporal operator, such as before, meets, etc., or a trajectory condition.
 Video data may be queried by repetitive conditions in time using repeat with an optional repetition number given.
 If a repetition number is not given with repeat, then it is considered indefinite, thereby causing the processor to search for the largest intervals in a video, where the conditions given are satisfied at least once over time.
 The keyword tgap may be used for the temporal operators and a trajectory condition.
 However, it has rather different semantics for each type.
-For temporal operators, tgap is only meaningful when repeat is used, because it specifies the maximum time gap allowed between the pairs of intervals to be processed for repeat.
+For temporal operators, tgap is only meaningful when repeat is used because it specifies the maximum time gap allowed between the pairs of intervals to be processed for repeat.
 Therefore, the language requires that tgap be used along with repeat for temporal operators.
-For a trajectory condition, it may be used to specify the maximum time gap allowed for consecutive object movements, as well as pairs of intervals to be processed for repeat if repeat is also given in the condition.
+For a trajectory condition, it may be used to specify the maximum time gap allowed for consecutive object movements as well as pairs of intervals to be processed for repeat if repeat is also given in the condition.

-- Aggregate Functions: BilVideo query language has three aggregate functions, average, sum, and count, which take a set of intervals (segments) as input.
-Average and sum return a time value in minutes, whilst count returns an integer for each video clip satisfying given conditions.
-Average is used to compute the average of the time durations of all intervals found for a video clip, whereas sum and count are used to calculate the total time duration for, and the total number of all such intervals, respectively.
-These aggregate functions might be very useful to collect statistical data for some applications, such as sports event analysis systems, motion tracking systems, etc. - External Predicates: BilVideo query language is generic, and is designed to be used for any application that requires spatio-temporal query processing capabilities.
+Aggregate Functions: The BilVideo query language has three aggregate functions, average, sum, and count, which take a set of intervals (segments) as input.
+Average and sum return a time value in minutes, while count returns an integer for each video clip satisfying given conditions.
+Average is used to compute the average of the time durations of all intervals found for a video clip, whereas sum and count are used to calculate, respectively, the total time duration for and the total number of all such intervals.
+These aggregate functions might be very useful to collect statistical data for some applications such as sports event analysis systems, motion tracking systems, etc.

+External Predicates: The BilVideo query language is generic and designed to be used for any application that requires spatiotemporal query processing capabilities.
 It has a condition type external defined for application-dependent predicates, which we call external predicates.
-This condition type is generic; consequently, a query may contain any application-dependent predicate in the where clause of the language with a name different from any predefined predicate and language construct, and with at least one argument that is either a variable or a constant (atom).
+This condition type is generic; consequently, a query may contain any application-dependent predicate in the where clause of the language with a name different from any predefined predicate and language construct and with at least one argument that is either a variable or a constant (atom).
 External predicates are processed just like spatial predicates as part of the maximal subqueries.
-If an external predicate is to be used for querying video data, facts and/or rules related to the predicate should be added to the knowledge-base beforehand.
+If an external predicate is to be used for querying video data, facts and/or rules related to the predicate should be added to the knowledge base beforehand.